Mark-O-S/trade-boost/README.md

 <img src="assets/images/nav-bar-small.jpg">

-The second is the footer section, this is the second common structure and it contains the website name as well as social media links that users can click and go to.
+**The second is the Footer Section**, this is the second common structure and it contains the website name as well as social media links that users can click and go to.

 ###### Footer Section